-Interview with Tim Gill on the child rights perspective in urban and community planning December 2022
+Interview with Tim Gill on the child rights perspective in urban and community planning

-This December, Rebecca at Barnrättskonsulterna had the great pleasure of talking to Tim Gill on topics related to urban and community planning through the child rights perspective- lens.
+Rebecca Colt at Barnrättskonsulterna had the great pleasure of talking to Tim Gill on topics related to urban and community planning through the child rights perspective- lens.
 Tim is a writer, consultant, independent researcher and public speaker as well as global advocate for children’s outdoor play and mobility, more child-friendly neighborhoods, and a balanced approach to risk in children’s play and learning.
 His work cuts across public policy, education, child care, planning, transport, urban design and playwork.
 Tim is based in London, England but has the whole world as a working ground.

 Why is urban and community planning so important for the rights of children?